The people-pleaser and controller attraction (and the fixes)

 So Ethel does.

-They typically split an appetizer and entrée and Ethel is really craving the caesar salad and baked salmon.
+They typically split an appetizer and entrée and Ethel is craving the caesar salad and baked salmon.
 However, when Fred asks her opinion she says that she doesn’t care and that he can choose because she knows he won’t go along with her choice anyway.

 And so on and so on.